 So what does this have to do with your lenders?

-Earlier this year, we wrote a blog post about the importance of the top lenders at banks, or “alpha lenders” as we call them at PrecisionLender.
+Previously, we wrote a blog post about the importance of the top lenders at banks, or “alpha lenders” as we call them at PrecisionLender.
 We attached some data to a phenomenon that all bankers are already very familiar with, namely that the best lenders in any bank produce the majority of the results.
-In banking we often call it the “80/20 rule,” which is really just shorthand for the Pareto principle (for you math nerds, a Zipfian distribution is just the discrete version of the continuous Pareto distribution, so the two concepts are mathematical cousins of sorts).
+This is the aforementioned “80/20 rule,” which is really just shorthand for the Pareto principle (For you math nerds, a Zipfian distribution is just the discrete version of the continuous Pareto distribution, so the two concepts are mathematical cousins of sorts).

 The more we played with this data, though, the more a familiar pattern started to emerge.
-First, we ranked all lenders that use our tool by portfolio size, and the result was a nearly perfect Zipfian distribution (noticed, of course, by our resident math nerd, Carl Ryden).
+First, we ranked all lenders that use our tool by portfolio size, and the result was a nearly perfect Zipfian distribution.

 Much like individual books, though, individual banks also showed the same distribution.
 Below is a detailed look at one bank.
 Its top lender has a portfolio balance over $200 million.
 Meanwhile, the average balance for all the bank’s lenders with a portfolio (49 in total) is $26 million.